In this role you will be responsible for the following:

-- Familiarity with creative methods of engaging allotment gardener and community residents
+- Familiarity with creative methods of community engagement.

-- Degree in horticulture or related subject is desired
+- Degree in horticulture, agriculture, community health, social work, or related subject is preferred.

-- Ability to work weekends and evenings, if necessary
+- Ability to work weekends and evening if necessary.

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.